awemorris/PlayfieldEngine/docs/mkdocs-en/docs/build.md

 ### Steps

 * Pack assets into the `assets.pak` file.
-* Download the [Playfield Engine binary](https://github.com/awemorris/PlayfieldEngine/releases/tag/latest) and extract it.
+* Download the [Playfield binary](https://github.com/awemorris/PlayfieldEngine/releases/tag/latest) and extract it.
 * Copy your `assets.pak` file into the `misc/ios/resources` folder.
 * Open the `misc/ios` folder by Xcode.